-- 25 Over the recent past, reanalysis data gained more and more popularity in the wind industry and are now used extensively in wind resource assessment (Ramon et al., 2019; Miguel et al., 2019).
-This type of data is characterized by a combination of both meteorological observations as well as numerical models which simulate the state of the atmosphere (climate and weather)(Miguel et al., 2019; Ramon et al., 2019).
-Reanalysis data sets are produced using numerical weather simulations with a fixed state-of-the art model and assimilating historical weather data.
-In contrast to models used for weather prediction, which - 30 are often updated and changed during operations, they therefore provide temporally consistent data sets over periods of up to several decades.
-Different types of reanalysis data are available, ranging from (often freely available) global data sets (e.g., MERRA-2 by NASA (NASA, 2019), ERA5 by ECMWF (CDS, 2018)) to mesoscale reanalyses which generally are , which are generally not free of charge but provide higher spatial resolution. - A statistical procedure relating the reference data to the measured data is performed to derive a correction function.
+Over the recent past, reanalysis data gained more and more popularity in the wind industry and are now used extensively in wind resource assessment (Ramon et al., 2019; Miguel et al., 2019).
+This type of data is characterized by a combination of both meteorological observations as well as numerical models which simulate the state of the atmosphere (climate and weather).
+Different types of reanalysis data are available, ranging from (often freely available) global data sets (e.g., MERRA-2 by NASA (NASA, 2019), ERA5 by ECMWF (CDS, 2018)) to mesoscale reanalyses which generally are not free of charge but provide higher spatial resolution.

+A statistical procedure relating the reference data to the measured data is performed to derive a correction function.
 In this context Measure-Correlate-Predict (MCP) approaches have evolved to become a standard tool for wind farm developers (Carta et al., 2013).
 These methods model a statistical relationship between the time series of the reference and the measurement data.
-Afterwards, the relationship is applied to the long-term reference data, providing the long-term wind conditions.
-The relationship between reference and target data, therefore, is assumed not to be time-dependent, i.e., valid in the correlation period as well as in the correction period. - 40 Numerous MCP methods are used in modern wind resource assessment applications.
-They range from simple linear models (e.g., Rogers et al., 2005a; Weekes and Tomlin, 2014a; Romo Perea et al., 2011; García-Rojo, 2004) (e.g., García-Rojo, 2004; Rogers et al. to complex machine learning approaches like neural networks (e.g., Albrecht and Klesitz, 2006; Velázquez et al., 2011; Jie Zhang et al., 201 (e.g., Bass et al., 2000; Albrecht and Klesitz, 2006; Bilgili et al., 2007; Velázquez et al., 2011; Jie Zhang et al., 2014).
+Afterwards, the relationship is applied to the long-term reference data providing the long-term wind conditions.
+The relationship between reference and target data, therefore, is assumed not to be time-dependent, i.e., valid in the correlation period as well as in the correction period.

+Numerous MCP methods are used in modern wind resource assessment applications.
+They range from simple linear models (e.g., Rogers et al., 2005a; Weekes and Tomlin, 2014a; Romo Perea et al., 2011; García-Rojo, 2004) to complex machine learning approaches like neural networks (e.g., Albrecht and Klesitz, 2006; Velázquez et al., 2011; Jie Zhang et al., 2014; Bass et al., 2000; Bilgili et al., 2007).
 The investigation and comparison of different MCP approaches has been subject to a large amount of scientific publications.
-In Carta - et al. (2013) an extensive review is given on existing MCP methods applied in wind resource assessment and related research fields.
+In Carta et al. (2013) an extensive review is given on existing MCP methods applied in wind resource assessment and related research fields.
 It is concluded that, by far, the most commonly used MCP methods in the wind industry are based on linear approaches.
-Other studies confirm this observation and underline the benefit of the simplicity of linear MCP methods for use in wind energy applications (e.g., Weekes et al., 2015; Weekes and Tomlin, 2014c; Sørensen et al., 2011)(e.g., Sørensen et al., 2011; Weekes and Tomlin, 2018).
-In a Round-Robin-round-robin experiment in Germany in 2018 it was found that 24 of 29 consultants used linear correlation - 50 methodswhich mostly overperformed, which mostly outperformed more complicated approaches (Basse et al., 2018).
+Other studies confirm this observation and underline the benefit of the simplicity of linear MCP methods for use in wind energy applications (e.g., Weekes et al., 2015; Weekes and Tomlin, 2014c; Sørensen et al., 2011).
+In a Round-Robin experiment in Germany in 2018 it was found that 24 of 29 consultants used linear correlation methods which mostly overperformed more complicated approaches (Basse et al., 2018).

 In order to enable a precise determination of the relationship between measurement and reference data, a sufficient amount of measurement data is necessary, that is, the concurrent period needs to be "long enough".
-Various studies have been presented which address the question in which the question is addressed of how long the time span covered by the measurement should be.
-In general, it is recommended to be at least one year (Carta et al., 2013), while the use of complete years

-55 is important as an uneven representation of different months increases the uncertainty (Liléo et al., 2013; Taylor et al., 2004) (Taylor et al., 2004; Liléo et al., 2013).
+Various studies have been presented which address the question of how long the time span covered by the measurement should be.
+In general, it is recommended to be at least one year (Carta et al., 2013), while the use of complete years is important as an uneven representation of different months increases the uncertainty (Liléo et al., 2013; Taylor et al., 2004).
 As a consequence of such studies, an amount of 12 months of measurement is recommended or even a mandatory minimum duration due to technical guidelines and standards such as FGW e.V.
 (2020), IEC (2017) or MEASNET (2016).
-From an economic perspective, though, there is a strong desire to reduce the duration of the measurement in order to save